 In a previous article \cite{Monasson13}, we proposed an attractor neural network model for hippocampal place cells encoding one- and two-dimensional spatial maps.
 We studied the stable states and the phase diagram for varying levels of noise and of memory load.
 We showed that, under certain conditions, the stable states are 'clumps' (bumps) of activity localized in one of the stored environments, similar to the activity patterns observed in microelectrode single-unit recordings.
 In the present work, we address the issue of the evolution of the network within one attractor, that is, within one map, when the network is in this clump phase.
 Its dynamics is studied both analytically and numerically.
 It appears that the crosstalk between environments has the effect of hindering the motion of the clump, and virtually suppresses motion for a wide range of control parameters.
 This phenomenon is particularly salient in the one-dimensional case.
-Neural noise, by itself, is therefore not sufficient to make the clump move, and additional mechanisms must be proposed to retrieve this motion, a result consistent with a former study using a different type of model \cite{Hopfield10}.
-The dynamics of transitions between maps, a phenomenon in competition with the presently studied motion within one map, will be adressed in a companion publication.
+Neural noise, by itself, may therefore not sufficient to make the clump move, and additional mechanisms have to be proposed to retrieve this motion \cite{Hopfield10}.
+We show that diffusion within one map is in competition with transitions between maps, corresponding to the sudden disappearance of the localization of the activity at one specific position in the map under consideration, followed by its localization at another position in another map.
+The detailed study of those transitions and of the distribution of the tunneling positions within the maps will be addressed in a companion publication.